Robert-van-Engelen/Forth500/manual.md

     : stredit   ( string len -- )
       >R DUP strmax R> \ -- string max len
-      DUP              \ place cursor at the end (=len) 0                \ allow edits to the begin at position 0 EDIT strupdate ;
+      DUP              \ place cursor at the end (=len) 0                \ allow edits to the begin at position 0 (no prompt) EDIT strupdate ;

 For example: